skurwa/academic-kickstart/content/authors/admin/_index.md

   link: https://github.com/skurwa
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+#- icon: cv
-  icon_pack: ai
+#  icon_pack: ai
-  link: files/CV - Siddharth Kurwa.pdf
+#  link: files/CV - Siddharth Kurwa.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Passionate about sharing, learning, and executing new ideas and technology. <br/>Teach me something new!</br>
+Passionate about learning, sharing, and creating new ideas and technology.